UndergraduateArtificialIntelligenceClub/projectx/README.md

 If you need a python package that isn't in the `environment.yml` file, add it there and update the environment.

 ## Code Style
 Before you push any Python code, format it using `black`.
-You can't merge code until it's formatted.
+If you make a pull request with unformatted code a check will fail on the PR.

 ```shell script
 $ black .